 Have a chatty roommate?
 It can be hard to end a conversation politely when you have work to get back to, and before you know it 20 minutes have passed.
 Let the people you live with know ahead of time that you shouldn’t be disturbed whilst working to reduce disruptions to your schedule.

 Time management tips for work

-- Evernote – This app allows you to take notes anywhere, to find information faster and to share ideas.
-Make meeting notes, note web pages, projects and to-do lists
+Allows you to take notes anywhere, find information faster and share ideas.
+You can make meeting notes, work on projects and create to-do lists.

 Blocks certain apps and sites that make you unproductive.
 Enables you to set time limits for how long these are blocked.

 Todoist lets you create lists for different projects and receive reminders when tasks haven’t been completed.